-[Adapted from Unit II Recreation and Visitor-Serving Facilities Policies 1, p.
+[Adapted from Unit II Recreation and Visitor Serving Facilities Policies 1, p.
 42, and 3.a, p.
 43]

 C-PK-3 Mixed Uses in the Coastal Village Commercial/Residential Zone.
 Continue to permit a mixture of residential and commercial uses in the C-VCR zoning district to maintain the established character of village commercial areas.
 Principal permitted use of the C-VCR zone shall include commercial and residential uses.
-Require a Use Permit for residential uses proposed on the ground floor of a new or existing structure on the road-facing side of the property.
-Replacement, maintenance and repair of any legal existing residential use shall be exempt from the above provision and shall be permitted.
+Require a Use Permit for In the village commercial core area, residential uses shall be limited to: (a) the upper floors, and/or (b) the lower floors if not located on the road-facing side of the property.
+Residential uses on the ground floor of a new or existing structure of the road-facing side of the property shall only be allowed subject to a use permit where a finding can be made that the development maintains and/or enhances the established character of village commercial areas.
+Existing legally established residential uses in the C-VCR zone on the ground floor and road-facing side of the property can be maintained. proposed on the ground floor of a new or existing structure on the road-facing side of the property.
+Replacement, maintenance and repair of any legal existing residential uses shall be exempt from the above provision and shall be permitted.
 (PC app.
+9/19/11, 7/29/10)

-9/19/11, 7/29/10) [Adapted from Unit I Recreation and Visitor-Serving Facilities Policy 14, p.
+[Adapted from Unit I Recreation and Visitor Serving Facilities Policy 14, p.
 13]